-Short Term Rentals (STR) are classified as a dwelling or portion thereof that contains not more than 5 bedrooms, is not owner occupied, and is available for use or is used for accommodations for lodging of guests paying a fee or other compensation for a period of less than 30 consecutive days.
+A single family detached dwelling or portion thereof that contains not more than 5 bedrooms, that is used for, or advertised and available for use for, accommodations or lodging of guests paying a fee or other compensation, for a period of fewer than 30 consecutive days.

 Yes.
 Jefferson County considers Short Term Rentals to be a residential use.
 Planning and Zoning Division requirements for a STR include the provision that the property must be a residential dwelling.
-The Assessor’s Office taxes STRs as residential structures (although the furnishings inside can be taxed as Business Personal Property if certain conditions are met).
+The Assessor’s Office taxes STRs as residential structures.
 In addition, the Division of Building Safety applies residential building codes and not commercial building codes to STRs.
 The permission for a dwelling to be used for STRs is a temporary permit, and does not ‘run with the land’.

 Jefferson County allows Short Term Rental (STR) of Single Family Residential Units by way of a two-step process.
 The first step is to seek approval of a Special Exemption from the Board of Adjustment.
 The second step is to apply for a Short Term Rental Permit from the Planning and Zoning Division.
 The limitations for a residence to be eligible for consideration for a Short Term Rental Permit include:

 All Short Term Rentals must first go to the Board of Adjustment for Special Exception Approval before applying for a STR Permit.
-Section 4.D.2.f
+Section 11.B.2.e.

 A Short Term Rental (STR) permit must be first approved through a Special Exception by the Board of Adjustment.
 If it is approved, a STR permit must be obtained by Planning & Zoning.